 If we perform the PCA analysis we get that the eigenvalues of the covariance matrix $\hat{\boldsymbol{\Sigma}}$ are:

 It turns out that the first two principal components (eigenvectors) associated to the first two eigenvalues explains more than the $99\%$ of the variance.
-For this reason we can use only two random (i.e. Brownian motion) factor to properly model all the market, instead of the original four.
-Define:
+For this reason we can use only two Brownian motions to properly model the whole market, instead of the original four.
+If we define:

-simulate the processes by using only two stochastic factors and $\boldsymbol{\sigma}^{*}$ and compute the empirical matrix of log-returns, obtaining:
+and we simulate the processes by using only two stochastic factors and $\boldsymbol{\sigma}^{*}$ and compute the empirical matrix of log-returns correlations $\rho^{*}$, we get:

 which is extremely close to the one shown in Equation \eqref{eqn:correlation_matrix}.